OUR

 throughout the Chesapeake Bay watershed”;

-and other CI Programs (such as PHLOW) as tools to engage their local
+and other CI Programs as tools to engage their local

-schools in substantive curriculum based programs to help strengthen
+schools in substantive curriculum based programs as well as hands-on

 their organizations, become better educated themselves, recruiting a